ebaumel/ebaumel/README.md

 🌱 I’m currently learning Machine Learning

+I've started blogging with GitHub Pages -
+Forked from fastai/fast_template

+Take a look at [ericbaumel.com](http://ericbaumel.com).

 <!--
 **ebaumel/ebaumel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.